 15 Reasons Why Child Care Providers (and all women of childbearing age) Should Be Informed About Congenital CMV

-9. NAEYC: National Association for the Education of Young Children and its "Early Childhood Program Standards and Accreditation Criteria & Guidance for Assessment (10.D.01, p.91)" includes: "a. steps to reduce occupational hazards such as infectious diseases (e.g., exposure of pregnant staff to CMV [cytomegalovirus], chicken pox)..."
+9) NAEYC: National Association for the Education of Young Children and its "Early Childhood Program Standards and Accreditation Criteria and Guidance for Assessment (10.D.01, p.91)" includes: "a. steps to reduce occupational hazards such as infectious diseases (e.g., exposure of pregnant staff to CMV [cytomegalovirus], chicken pox)..."

 10) It is a worker's right to know occupational hazards according to the Occupational Safety and Health Administration (OSHA).
 There are more than half a million child care workers (573,430) in the U.S. according to the Child Care in America: 2016 State Fact Sheet report (pdf) published by Child Care Aware of America.

 11) “Providers do not know how to appropriately sanitize surfaces to reduce spread of disease.”
 Many providers use diaper wipes to clean a surface.
 Diaper wipes do not sanitize (Thackeray et al., 2016).

 12) “Increasing risk perception is important because providers may not be concerned about taking measures to reduce the probability of infection if they feel that they are at low risk” (Thackeray et al., 2016).